BrittniKarat/BrittniKarat/README.md

 <h3 align="center">A passionate frontend developer from San Diego, CA</h3>

-- 🔭 I’m currently working on [CharliesRoute](charliesroute.vercel.app/).
-This project is dedicated to my mother.
-This app will make a personailzed route based on the destinations of all her errands.
+- 🔭 I’m currently working on [loveNotes].
+This app has a small template to send a love note and appreciation note that can be sent via email.

 - 📫 How to reach me: **brittnikarat@gmail.com**